 Whether you are looking for a low-key petting zoo or an exotic experience with wild animals, there's no shortage of places on Long Island where children can interact with nature's noble creatures.
 If they want to, Long Island kids can do everything from feed a giraffe to visit with an alpaca, and even ride a safari train.

 Center for Science Teaching and Learning – Rockville Centre

 Many of the animals in the live animal exhibit were illegally smuggled and seized by government officials.
 These include a variety of reptiles, amphibians, invertebrates, birds, and mammals.
 More traditional animals on display include goats, parrots, owls, and even a working honeybee hive.
-The exhibit is currently closed but is due to reopen on July 1st—along with the Center’s new Dinosaurs! exhibit.
-Check their website for updated information.
+The exhibit is due to reopen July 1, along with the center’s new dinosaurs! exhibit.
+Check its website for updated information.

 Norman J. Levy Park – Merrick